Agenda - 2026

 Churchill Room

-13:30 – 14:45 | Panel: Aligning risk financing with anticipatory action
+13:45 – 15:05 | Panel: Aligning risk financing and anticipatory action

 As anticipatory action has gained significant traction within the humanitarian sector in recent years, demonstrating that acting before crises peak can save more lives, protect livelihoods, and reduce costs.
 To scale anticipatory action, the sector must move decisively from ex post disaster response to ex ante risk management – embedding early action within integrated disaster risk financing systems.
 This means linking forecast-based triggers to pre-arranged funding, combining instruments such as contingency funds, insurance, and crisis bonds to ensure resources flow when and where they are most needed.
 This session explores how humanitarian, development, and finance actors can work together to create systems that align risk financing that are faster, more predictable, and capable of addressing today’s escalating climate and conflict risks.